saraNasser4/MoodApp/README.md

 ## Styling the tracker homepage

 the Important more than the tracker is the style of the tracker so started first with the style to make it stylish to my eyes, try to keep it simple the most important part hasn't come yet

+## Make the Form separate

+I realized I had to separate the form with its input to store its value so I could be able to send it to the server and done